 Some cars can lead you to the nearest latte or make dinner reservations at a Yelp-rated restaurant.
 But in certain new Subarus, your car can now guide you to the next bird you want to see, by harnessing the power of the eBird project.
 This feature is available right now in the 2017 Impreza and the 2016–2017 BRZ.
-It will also be included in some 2018 models that will be available as early as this fall.
+It will also be included in some 2018 models.
+[UPDATE 8/1/18: The 2019 Subaru Ascent will also include the app.]
 The eBird app works with the car’s in-dash Starlink system and your smartphone.
 Here’s what it can do for you:

 - You’re on vacation and you don’t know where to go birding.
 Use eBird in your car to find up to 20 of the best locations within a 50-mile radius and see a list of species reported at each one during the last 30 days.

 - You’re in familiar territory, but there’s a “nemesis” bird you keep missing!
 Use the eBird app in your car to see if the species has been reported anywhere nearby recently.

 - Heading out for a walk or a picnic, but on the fence about where to go?
 Check the eBird app for what’s been seen recently, and up the interest level on your outing.

 - It’s migration season and you haven’t had a chance to go birding for a few days.
 The eBird app can tell you which migrants have been showing up where, based on other birders’ entries.